bookofproofs/bookofproofs.github.io/_sources/history/19th-century/sundman.md

 **Karl Sundman** was a Finnish mathematician who used analytic methods to find a solution to the three-body problem.

 ### Mathematical Profile (Excerpt):
-* His father John Frithiof Sundman was a customs officer.
 * Karl's health was poor as he was growing up and he certainly did not have a very easy time studying on his own without a teacher so that he could take the baccalaureate examinations, which he did on 18 May 1893.
 * After qualifying to enter university, Sundman went to Helsinki (Helsingfors) where he began his studies in the autumn of 1883.
 * The University was an ancient one, founded in 1640, and there Sundman excelled academically although he had to battle against financial difficulties.